youthacks/aha/README.md

 A token system for hackathons.
 Try it out at [aha.youthacks.org](https://aha.youthacks.org).

+DISCLAIMER:

-DISCLAIMER: Running Aha locally requires a lot of setup and configuiring multiple API keys, tokens, etc. There are also multiple other dependencies and pre-deployment commands that are required and are not here.
+Running Aha locally requires a lot of setup and configuiring multiple API keys, tokens, etc. There are also multiple other dependencies and pre-deployment commands that are required and are not here.
 Please contact me (at bottom of page) if you need any help, or want the exact instructions.

+The demo website is known to frequently not work (due to the nest-deploy-aha.sh that Nest runs every 5 minutes not working when there is a new commit).
+If that happens, please let me know and I'll redeploy.

+The following instructions below are not great but get you part of the way there (for Windows).

 ---